sezenack/rcos-status-updates/spring_2019/week_08.md

 > In this section, you can write about what you have planned for next week.

-> I personally want to start to implement certain features with Standings now that I have my database for it.
+> I personally want to start to implement certain features with Standings now that I have my database for it. \
+> However, I will mostly be working on our presentation

 ## Anything Blocking?